kammitama5/kammitama5.github.io/_posts/2020-05-12-Tuesday-May-12th.md

 ## I wanted to talk about being broke
 - I am currently studying through funding (via a stipend), but I don't feel broke or poor.
-In fact, I live quite confortably.
+In fact, I live quite comfortably.
 Having the comfort of the Academic community gives a certain guarantee that things will be okay; things will work out.
 They may not be as grand as you expect, but they're in no way the same way as the times when I didn't have much or I was seen as *not much*.
 - In Academia, you are still one of the chosen ones; you have potential.
 But sometimes that is in conflict with the